iOS 12 rumors are starting to swirl and one exciting feature has already been confirmed ahead of the beta and the iOS 12 release date.

 - 9.7-inch iPad (2018)

 - iPad Air

 - iPad mini 3

-Apple generally cuts off support at the four-year mark so for some of you, iOS 12 will likely be your last major upgrade.
-Devices like the iPhone 6, iPhone 6 Plus, and iPad mini 3.
+Apple generally cuts off support at the four-year mark so iOS 12 will likely be the last major upgrade for devices like the iPhone 6, iPhone 6 Plus, and iPad mini 3.